 Dog attacks happen more often than you may think and can cause significant physical injuries and emotional trauma.

-If you sustained injuries from a dog bite, you might be able to recover compensation from the dog owner.
+If you sustained injuries from a dog bite, you might be able to recover dog bite compensation from the dog owner.

-According to the Insurance Information Institute (I.I.I.), in 2022 the average payout for a dog bite claim in Virginia was $64,555
+According to the Insurance Information Institute (I.I.I.), in 2022 the average payout for a dog bite lawsuit in Virginia was $64,555

 While there is no “average” dog bite settlement, a personal injury attorney reviews the facts of your case to determine typical dog bite settlement amounts for your situation.

-If you or a loved one has sustained a dog bite injury in the Richmond area, a Virginia dog bite lawyer can help you recover the compensation you deserve.
+If you or a loved one has sustained a dog bite injury in the Richmond area, a Virginia dog bite lawyer can help you recover the dog bite compensation you deserve.

 Contact the team at River Run Law to get started today.